Public sample report

 Stack proof before the first commitment ask

-The page asks for trust before it earns it, which makes the offer feel replaceable next to better-framed competitors.
+Northstar has trust language, but the proof currently lands too late.
+Buyers meet more explanation before the best cue, which makes the offer feel replaceable next to better-framed competitors.

-Change: Pull proof, specificity, and founder credibility directly under the hero before the page reaches dense product detail.
+Change: Pull proof like "Used by lean product teams" directly under the hero before the page reaches dense product detail.

 Expected impact: reduced skepticism and stronger scroll-through confidence.